pnlbwh/TBSS/docs/IO_TUTORIAL.md

 ```
 FA          # FA is case-sensitive
-FA,MD,AD,RD # for multi-modalities, FA must be first
+FA,MD,AD,RD # for multi-modalities, FA must be the first modality
 FW,FAt      # FA was run before
 ```